Adi-19/Image_Classifier/README.md

-# Image_Classifier
+# Deep Learning
-Create your own Image Classifier
+# Project: Image Classifier
+Source
+# Project 2 from Udacity's Intro to Machine Learning Nanodegree

-# Overview
+# Description
-In this project, students first develop code for an image classifier built with Tensorflow, then convert it into a command line application.
+Developed an image classifier with Tenorflow, then converted it into a command line application.

+Loaded training data, validation data, testing data, label mappings, and applied transformations (random scaling, cropping, resizing, flipping) to training data
+Normalized means and standard deviations of all image color channels, shuffled data and specified batch sizes Loaded pre-trained VGG16 network
+Defined a new untrained feed-forward network as a classifier, using ReLU activations, and Dropout Defined Negative Log-Likelihood Loss, Adam Optimizer, and learning rate Trained the classifier layers with backpropagation in a CUDA GPU using the pre-trained network to ~90% accuracy on the validation set
+Graphed training/validation/testing loss and validation/testing accuracy to ensure convergence to a global (or sufficient local) minimum
+Saved and loaded model to perform inference later Preprocessed images (resize, crop, normalized means and standard deviations) to use as input for model testing Visually displayed images to ensure preprocessing was successful Predicted the class/label of an image using the trained model and plotted top 5 classes to ensure the validity of the prediction
 # Install
-This project requires Python 2.7 and the following Python libraries installed:
+This project requires Python 3.x and the following Python libraries installed:

-PyTorch
-ArgParse
-Jason
-PIL
 NumPy
 Pandas
-matplotlib
+Matplotlib
+Seaborn
+Tensorflow
-scikit-learn You will also need to have software installed to run and execute an iPython Notebook We recommend students install Anaconda, a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
+You will also need to have software installed to run and execute an iPython Notebook

+It's recommended to install Anaconda, a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
-# Run
-In a terminal or command window, navigate to the top-level project directory / (that contains this README) and run one of the following commands:

-ipython notebook Image Classifier Project.ipynb or

-jupyter notebook Image Classifier Project.ipynb This will open the iPython Notebook software and project file in your browser.

-# Or for Command Line
-In a terminal or command window, navigate to the top-level project directory / (that contains this README) and run one of the following commands:
-Train a new network on a data set with train.py
-Basic usage: python train.py data_directory
-Prints out training loss, validation loss, and validation accuracy as the network trains
-Options:
-Set directory to save checkpoints: python train.py data_dir --save_dir save_directory
-Choose architecture: python train.py data_dir --arch "vgg13"
-Set hyperparameters: python train.py data_dir --learning_rate 0.01 --hidden_units 512 --epochs 20
-Use GPU for training: python train.py data_dir --gpu Predict flower name from an image with predict.py along with the probability of that name.
-That is, you'll pass in a single image /path/to/image and return the flower name and class probability.

-Basic usage: python predict.py /path/to/image checkpoint
-Options:
-Return top KK most likely classes: python predict.py input checkpoint --top_k 3 Use a mapping of categories to real names: python predict.py input checkpoint --category_names cat_to_name.json Use GPU for inference: python predict.py input checkpoint --gpu